 Foot pain in runners can present in two ways.
-It can develop suddenly e.g. you go over on your ankle or you feel a sudden sharp pain while running – also known as traumatic injuries.
-They can also develop slowly over time and the cause for this type of injury is often not that clear.
-In this article we're going to focus on the second group of foot injuries – the ones that seem to develop for no apparent reason.
+It can develop suddenly, e.g. you go over on your ankle or you feel a sudden sharp pain while running – also known as traumatic injuries.
+It can also develop slowly over time, and the cause of this type of injury is often not that clear.
+In this article, we're going to focus on the second group of foot injuries – the ones that seem to develop for no apparent reason.
 We'll also share the top three treatments that we find work best for treating each of these foot injuries.
 Remember, if you need more help with an injury you're welcome to consult our team of sports physios via video call.

 In this article:

 We've also discussed this topic in this video:

 Despite its impressive name this condition is more painful than harmful.
 It is caused by chronic inflammation in the soft lining of the ankle joint.

 The pain is usually located just in front of the lateral malleolus (ankle bone), in a very similar place to where your ankle ligaments run and it often gets mistaken for a ligament sprain.

 Here's a video where we discuss Sinus Tarsi Syndrome in a lot more detail: